 AVS drew up the Hong Kong Volunteer Charter and the Practice Reference Guide as a reference guides to volunteers and volunteer-involving organizations for promoting quality volunteer practice.

 AVS fosters volunteerism through a range of promotion, public education and volunteer recognition programmes.
-The Hong Kong Volunteer Award, Heroic Volunteer Award, Professional Volunteer Service Accreditation Programme, Leadership Bauhinia Volunteer Award and the International Volunteer Day celebrations are notable ones to promote volunteerism and to raise public recognition on volunteer contributions.
+The Hong Kong Volunteer Award (“HKV-Award”), co-organized by the Home and Youth Affairs Bureau and the Agency for Volunteer Service, is dedicated to recognizing the contributions and achievements of outstanding volunteers and teams, young people, corporations, organizations from various sectors, cross-sectoral partnership projects, estates, and schools.
+The 5th of December is the International Volunteer Day proclaimed by the United Nations to promote volunteerism and to raise public recognition on volunteer contributions.
 The Hong Kong Volunteer Awardees Society founded in 2009 to pool the strengths and experience of the Award recipients offers a platform for idea exchange and experience sharing, spreading the spirit of volunteerism to serve the community.

 In conjunction with representative organizations from different sectors, the Hong Kong Council of Volunteering was set up in 2004 as a cross-sectoral platform for exchange and collaboration to cultivate broader participation in volunteering and for member organizations working together to advance the development of volunteering.